sqdlab/SQDMetal/doc-sphinx/source/reference/palace.rst

 Palace Simulations
 ==================

+All the classes inherit:

+- :class:`~SQDMetal.PALACE.Model.PALACE_Model_Base`
-All the classes inherit :class:`SQDMetal.PALACE.Model.PALACE_Model` or its daughter :class:`.PALACE.Model.PALACE_Model_RF_Base` in the case of RF simulations.
+- :class:`~SQDMetal.PALACE.Model.PALACE_Model_Base_RF` (which inherits the above base class) in the case of RF simulations.

 Thus, there refer to these classes for common interface functions.

 To run capacitance simulations: